async/await in TypeScript

 To get the most out of the async/await syntax, you’ll need a basic understanding of promises.

-As explained earlier, a promise refers to the expectation that something will happen at a particular time, enabling your app to use the result of that future event to perform certain other tasks.
+As explained earlier, a promise represents the expectation that something will happen in the future, allowing your app to use the result of that future event to trigger other work.

-Let’s say I have a lawn to mow.
-I contact a mowing company that promises to mow my lawn in a couple of hours.
-In turn, I promise to pay them immediately afterward, provided the lawn is properly mowed.
+Say I have a lawn to mow.
+I contacted a mowing company that promises to mow my lawn in a couple of hours.
+In return, I promise to pay them right after, as long as the lawn is properly mowed.

-Can you spot the pattern?
-The first obvious thing to note is that the second event relies entirely on the previous one.
-If the first event’s promise is fulfilled, the next event’s will be executed.
-The promise in that event is then either fulfilled, rejected, or remains pending.
+Do you see the pattern?
+The key thing to notice is that the second event depends entirely on the first.
+If the first promise is fulfilled, the next promise runs.
+If it isn’t, the flow either rejects or stays pending.

-Let’s look at this sequence step by step and then explore its code:
+Let’s break this sequence down step by step, then explore the code.

 Before we write out the full code, it makes sense to examine the syntax for a promise – specifically, an example of a promise that resolves into a string.